proeung/tofu-wordpress/README.md

 # Tofu - A Starter Theme for WordPress #

 Tofu is a Wordpress starter theme designed to keep things simple while providing template suggestion files and useful preprocess functions for your project.
 This is a theme that is not meant to use as a parent theme, however, feel free to remove or add components to fit your needs.
+This theme was formed from components pulled from underscores.

 ## Installation ##